NATO to toughen G7 message on China despite Beijing's cries of 'slander' | Politics

 - United Kingdom

-Given the threats, leaders hope to hear Biden recommit the United States to NATO's collective defense after his predecessor Donald Trump's confrontational rhetoric towards allies from 2017 to 2019 at NATO summits created an impression of crisis, envoys said.
+Given the threats, leaders hope to hear Biden recommit the United States to NATO's collective defence after his predecessor Donald Trump's confrontational rhetoric towards allies from 2017 to 2019 at summits created an impression of crisis, envoys said.
 "We believe that NATO is vital to our ability to maintain American security and I want them to know that NATO is a sacred obligation," said Biden on Sunday at the end of the G7 before flying to Brussels.
+(Additional reporting by Elizabeth Piper in London and Kate Abnett, Marine Strauss and John Chalmers in Brussels, Editing by Jane Merriman, Gareth Jones and Catherine Evans)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)